 The children enjoy their meals and are encouraged to broaden their tastes.
 Food is cooked on-site by our excellent in-house catering team using fresh and locally-sourced ingredients wherever possible - much of the fruit and veg comes from farms in Evesham and meat is from Philip Dennis butcher in Witney, Oxfordshire.
-Our excellent catering team ensures that food is tasty, varied and of high quality.
+Our catering team ensures that food is delicious, varied and high quality.

 Food Committee reps ensure that the kitchen staff receive feedback from the children and future menus are planned with this in mind.
 Our chef also takes account of what’s being studied - Japanese food, for instance, was a big hit!